ec209/re-team-manual/source/documentation/notify.md

 ## Testing SMS and Email

-**A Notify Admin account is required to test SMS and email notifications.**
+**Prerequisites: a Notify Admin account is required to test SMS and email notifications.**

 Once SC clearance is passed, a member of the RE-Portfolio team will set up the necessary Notify Admin account.